-18 hours tutorials; (An initial project brief in two lectures, then a series of tutorial
+18 hours tutorials; (An initial project brief in two lectures, then a series of tutorial sessions with supervisor to give guidance on further progress).

 Delivery Method: Initial project brief in one/two lectures, then a series of tutorial sessions designed to answer questions and give guidance on further progress.
 Delivery will be on-line using ZOOM platform and limited on-site face to face delivery when required.